 - Each of the four winners are presented with a testamur and medallion at the Academy’s Annual Dinner (typically November).

-The Nomination Form can be obtained from the Secretariat or downloaded from the Fellows Area of the website.
+The Nomination Form can be obtained from the Academy’s National Office or downloaded from the Academy’s website.
 The form is to be submitted and signed by two Fellows of the Academy and requires:

 - A citation of not more than 150 words setting out the case for the nominated scholar

 - Two referee reports (max 2 pages each) from scholars in the nominee’s field of study.
-(One referee report is to be provided by at least one of the nominators.
-The second referee need not be a Fellow of the Academy).
+(The referees need not be Fellows of the Academy).

 - A full CV for the nominee.